resv/MINDTIPPER/README.md

 - I’ve **restarted my project** a few times.
 Because I made my views early in the project **not a lot of time was wasted** for each new project attempt as the views were easily transferable.
 	- My first attempt was using POJO JDBC, we ran into issues for setup as I could not find any solid path to setup the environment.
 	- The same issue occurred using JDBC template.
-	- My latest attempt was using Hibernate which I was finally able to receive concrete a “read” from my database to my jsp.
+	- My latest attempt was using Hibernate which I was finally able to receive concrete a “read” from my database to my JSP.

 <img align="right" src="https://imgur.com/ghZokjA.png" width="350" height="200">